EDCD/EDDI/VoiceAttack.md

 Variables set with this event are as follows:

   * {TXT:EDDI commander continued commander} The commander's name
-  * {DEC:EDDI commander continued credits} the number of credits the commander has
+  * {DEC:EDDI commander continued credits} The number of credits the commander has
+  * {DEC:EDDI commander continued fuel} The current fuel level of the commander's vehicle
   * {TXT:EDDI commander continued group} The name of the group (only if mode == Group)
+  * {DEC:EDDI commander continued loan} The current loan the commander has
   * {TXT:EDDI commander continued mode} The game mode (Open, Group or Solo)
   * {TXT:EDDI commander continued ship} The commander's ship
   * {INT:EDDI commander continued shipid} The ID of the commander's ship